mrorigo/ensample/docs/PLAN.md

-# MDAPFlow-MCP: Detailed Implementation Plan
+# Ensample: Detailed Implementation Plan

 ## 1. Introduction & Project Goals

-This document provides a detailed, phased implementation plan for `MDAPFlow-MCP`, a standalone Model Context Protocol (MCP) server dedicated to executing Massively Decomposed Agentic Processes (MDAPs) for highly reliable LLM-driven responses.
-This plan translates the `MDAPFlow-MCP` specification into actionable development phases, ensuring a robust, scalable, and observable implementation.
+This document provides a detailed, phased implementation plan for `Ensample`, a standalone Model Context Protocol (MCP) server dedicated to executing Massively Decomposed Agentic Processes (MDAPs) for highly reliable LLM-driven responses.
+This plan translates the `Ensample` specification into actionable development phases, ensuring a robust, scalable, and observable implementation.

 **Key Objectives:**
-*   Implement all core components of the `MDAPFlow-MCP` specification, including LLM provider integration, ensemble management, red-flagging, output parsing, the "first-to-ahead-by-k" voting mechanism, and the fast-path controller.
+*   Implement all core components of the `Ensample` specification, including LLM provider integration, ensemble management, red-flagging, output parsing, the "first-to-ahead-by-k" voting mechanism, and the fast-path controller.
 *   Ensure the server is performant, scalable, and resilient for production use by any client system requiring high-assurance LLM outputs.
 *   Integrate comprehensive observability (OpenTelemetry tracing, structured logging, Prometheus metrics) to provide deep insights into MDAP execution.
 *   Deliver a fully testable and containerizable service.

 ## 2. Core Principles & Architecture

-The implementation will strictly adhere to the architectural principles defined in the `MDAPFlow-MCP` specification, focusing on modularity, asynchronous processing, and robust error handling at every layer.
+The implementation will strictly adhere to the architectural principles defined in the `Ensample` specification, focusing on modularity, asynchronous processing, and robust error handling at every layer.
 The architecture shown in the spec guides the component breakdown.

 ## 3. High-Level Phased Implementation Plan